chaconnewu/dashboard_for_awesomes/awesomes/awesome_tensorflow.md

 * [TensorFlow for Poets](http://petewarden.com/2016/02/28/tensorflow-for-poets) - Goes over the implementation of TensorFlow
 * [Introduction to Scikit Flow - Simplified Interface to TensorFlow](http://terrytangyuan.github.io/2016/03/14/scikit-flow-intro/) - Key Features Illustrated
 * [The indico Machine Learning Team's take on TensorFlow](https://indico.io/blog/indico-tensorflow)
+* [The Good, Bad, & Ugly of TensorFlow](https://indico.io/blog/the-good-bad-ugly-of-tensorflow/) - A survey of six months rapid evolution (+ tips/hacks and code to fix the ugly stuff), Dan Kuster at Indico, May 9, 2016

 <a name="community" />